-Finally, although the current trend argues for the idea that with an empowered PMO organizations move to the next stages of maturity (Al Ahmad, 2015), some research has highlighted contradictory results.
+Finally, although the current trend defends the idea that with an empowered PMO, organizations move on to the next stages of maturity (Al Ahmad, 2015), some research has highlighted contradictory results.
 Indeed, according to (Martins & Martins, 2012), there is no dependency between the existence of the PMO through its functions and competencies and the degree of project management maturity within organizations.

-Methodology

-Data Collection
+Methodology Data Collection

-The data collection for this research phase was characterized by the administration online of our questionnaire for 3 consecutive months.
+The data collection for this research phase was characterized by the administration online of our questionnaire for 3 consecutive months, to analyze and understand the implications of PMO implementation regarding performance and maturity.
 Indeed, two main ways were adopted.
 Firstly, we contacted the president of the PMI Moroccan chapter to request their collaboration.
 Secondly, we interacted directly with people who could answer our questionnaire through the professional network "LinkedIn".